parallella/parallella-examples/r-opencl/README.md

 $ cd R*
 ```

-Configured for a headless (no X11 display output) R.
+Configure for a headless (no X11 display output) R.

 ```bash
 $ ./configure --with-x=no